astroprofsmith/intromodern.github.io/_sources/c7velocity.md

 compares with $\beta$, we would expect $\beta^\prime$ to be less than
 $\beta$, perhaps even going negative.
 In particular, if
 $\beta_R=\beta$, our theory had better predict that $\beta^\prime=0$, or something is seriously wrong.
-The correspondance principle demands that when $\beta_R\ll 1$, the prediction we get should reduce to
+The correspondence principle demands that when $\beta_R\ll 1$, the prediction we get should reduce to
 $\beta'=\beta-\beta_R$, which is what Galileo would expect it to be.